Energy Efficient and Responsible Sourcing

 We are focused on conserving energy and reducing the Grayhaven’s overall carbon footprint.
 Moving to long life LED light bulbs, hanging sheets to dry, setting outdoor lights on timers that are adjusted seasonally, and insulating for better temperature retention are some of the strategies we are implementing.
-We also have bicycles available for guests and information available about public transportation.
+We have information available about bicycle rental and public transportation.
 Want to help?
-Remember to turn the lights and air-conditioning off when you leave your room, and consider the bus or enjoying a bike ride into town for the day instead of driving.
+Remember to turn the lights off and air-conditioning down when you leave your room, and consider the bus or enjoying a bike ride into town for the day instead of driving.

 We use high efficiency machines to conserve water and try to minimize laundry during your stay by not changing sheets and towels daily.
 Low flow heads are being attached to faucets, rainwater is collected to water plants and native and drought tolerant plants are being planted on the grounds.
 Want to help?
 Try turning the faucet off while brushing your teeth, avoid using the toilet as a trash receptacle, and turn the water off while you lather your hands for washing.

-The Grayhaven is committed to paying all employees a living wage.
+Grayhaven is committed to paying all employees a living wage.
 A living wage is financial compensation that reflects what individuals need to support themselves above the poverty line, based on the actual cost of living in a specific community.
 A living wage helps the essential costs of living and an improved standard of living for individuals and families.
-We hope to be a certified living wage employer by the summer of 2018.
+The Grayhaven Motel is a certified living wage employer!